 - you made the payments to them on time – that doesn’t mean you could manage a higher limit;

-- you accepted the limit increase – they shouldn’t have offered it if it was unaffordable.
+- you accepted the limit increase – that doesn’t make a difference, it increase should not have been offered it if it was unaffordable.

 You know if this card or catalogue has caused you difficulty – it’s easy to send a case to the independent ombudsman.
 Don’t delay doing this!